 Winds of Change

 The first hard hit from mother nature occurred in March of 1998.
 A three-day-long, very dry north windstorm left the plantation without leaves during the driest part of the year.
 The last flowering which normally occurs in late March in our region never appeared, and the little beans in formation from the earlier flowerings blackened and fell off.
 Winds are an important issue for us, but normally they occur from November through early February – none of the workers and people from the surrounding areas could remember such a wicked wind in March.

 The consequences were devastating.
 Many old coffee trees never recovered and the expectations for next crop were gruesome.
 The original plan I had was to renovate the plantation by compact areas, getting rid of old plants and starting from scratch.
 Unfortunately I changed my plan and instead of areal renovation I started to fill in spaces left by dead or dying plants.
 This was a big error!

 I did though apply a sufficient amount of fertilizer during June and October, so that the majority (70% perhaps) of the plants recovered.
 The fact that they were carrying a small crop also helped a lot with the recovery.
 Pruning (or what we call recepa – a full cutdown of the plant to a height of 45cm) would have been the best agronomic solution for many of the most affected plants, but was impossible to realize due to the proximity of the wet season.
 98/99 crop turned out only one third of the previous harvest.

 Mr. Otto visited us at San Carlos that year and stayed for several weeks.
 During our constant conversations, one day he brought up the issue of exporting the coffee to Germany or the US in order to achieve better prices.
-I had thought about this myself, I just did not know anyone, and the coffee was too good for Neumann to let go…
+I had thought about this myself, I just did not know anyone, and the coffee was too good for the importer to let go…